What is BGP 4-byte AS number?

-Today, we received an email from AfriNIC stating that starting from January 2009 they are going to assign 4 bytes AS numbers by default unless otherwise specified.
-They are asking providers to upgrade their routers to support the new format.
+Starting from January 2009 IANA assigns 4 bytes AS numbers by default unless otherwise specified.
+They asked providers to upgrade their routers to support the new format.
 I thought it may be nice to explore the story with you without delving in much technical details:

 1. What is a 4-byte AS number and is it different from the 2-byte format ?